Interior nominee Haaland vows ‘balance’ on energy, climate

-WASHINGTON (AP) — Deb Haaland, President Joe Biden’s nominee to head the Interior Department, says oil and natural gas will continue to play a major role in America for years to come, even as she pledged to be a “fierce advocate” for public lands and address climate change.
+WASHINGTON (AP) — Oil and natural gas will continue to play a major role in America for years to come, even as the Biden administration seeks to conserve public lands and address climate change, President Joe Biden’s nominee to head the Interior Department pledges.

-In testimony prepared for her confirmation hearing Tuesday, the New Mexico congresswoman said she is committed to “strike the right balance” as the agency manages energy development and seeks to restore and conserve federal lands.
+Deb Haaland, a New Mexico congresswoman named to lead the Interior Department, said she is committed to “strike the right balance” as the agency manages energy development and seeks to restore and protect the nation’s sprawling federal lands.

-Biden’s agenda, including the possible creation of a Civilian Climate Corps, “demonstrates that America’s public lands can and should be engines for clean energy production” and “has the potential to spur job creation,” Haaland said, addressing criticism from Republicans who complain that her opposition to drilling on federal lands will cost thousands of jobs and harm economies throughout the West.
+Biden’s agenda, including the possible creation of a Civilian Climate Corps, “demonstrates that America’s public lands can and should be engines for clean energy production” and “has the potential to spur job creation,” Haaland said in testimony prepared for her confirmation hearing Tuesday.
+Haaland’s remarks are intended to rebut criticism from some Republicans who have complained that her opposition to drilling on federal lands will cost thousands of jobs and harm economies throughout the West.

 Haaland, 60, would be the first Native American to lead a Cabinet agency.
 The Laguna Pueblo member and two-term congresswoman often draws on her experience as a single mother and the teachings of her ancestors as a reminder that action the U.S. takes on climate change, the environment and sacred sites will affect generations to come.